Duefectu/BorielBasicGuideForBeginners/README.md

-# BorielBasicManualForDummies
+# Boriel Basic Manual For Beginners
-Source code of the listings published in the book "Boriel Basic for ZX Spectrum - A Guide for Dummies...and Those Who Aren't So Much"
+Source code of the listings published in the book "Boriel Basic for ZX Spectrum - A Guide for Beginners...and Those Who Aren't So Much"

 The book can be purchased on Amazon in digital, hardcover, or paperback formats: https://www.amazon.co.uk/dp/B0D7S9NYR3